 - 1) (Demolition and Land Disturbing Activity Permits) Before issuance of the Demolition and Land Disturbing Activity Permits for the site Views of north, south, east and west facades, as location permits, of buildings to be demolished, as well as at least one photo of the site before any clearing or grading including the existing physical relationship with adjacent buildings and streets.
-The photographic record shall also include all historic aspects of the facades of the building to be demolished, consistent with the requirements described in Condition #33 below. - 2) (Footing to Grade Permit) Before issuance of the Footing to Grade Permit Photos of Site Clearance: Views of cleared site facing north, south, east and west, as location permits, with adjacent buildings and streets included. - 3) (Shell and Core Certificate of Occupancy) Before issuance of the Shell and Core Certificate of Occupancy- Photos of Construction Phase: At a minimum, views of the site during excavation, upon construction of the first floor above grade, at topping out, and during the exterior cladding phase. - 4) (Master Certificate of Occupancy) Before issuance of the Master Certificate of Occupancy Photos of Site Completion: north, south, east and west facades of completed building or buildings, as well as at least one view of completed project in context of adjacent buildings and streets.
+The photographic record shall also include all historic aspects of the facades of the building to be demolished, consistent with the requirements described in Condition #33 below. - 2) (Footing to Grade Permit for Building E or first building permit for Buildings A, B, C, and D) Before issuance of the Footing to Grade Permit for Building E or first building permit for Buildings A, B, C, and D Photos of Site Clearance: Views of cleared site facing north, south, east and west, as location permits, with adjacent buildings and streets included. - (Shell and Core Certificate of Occupancy for Building E or First Partial Certificate of Occupancy for Tenant Occupancy for Buildings A, B, C, and D) Before issuance of the Shell and Core Certificate of Occupancy for Building E or First Partial Certificate of Occupancy for Tenant Occupancy for Buildings A, B, C, and D Photos of Construction Phase: At a minimum, views of the site during excavation, upon construction of the first floor above grade, at topping out, and during the exterior cladding phase. - 4) (Master Certificate of Occupancy) Before issuance of the Master Certificate of Occupancy Photos of Site Completion: north, south, east and west facades of completed building or buildings, as well as at least one view of completed project in context of adjacent buildings and streets.